Azure/iot-hub-device-update/docs/agent-reference/agent-core/agent-core-overview.md

 The new Device Update Agent supports multiple child processes where each process communicates to IoT Hub using a separate Module Identity.

-This enables a scenario where multiple updates can be deployed to the same device but targetting different agents.
-Each agent can be classified differently and belong to a separate targetable group.
+This enables a scenario where multiple updates can be deployed to the same device but target different agents.
+Each agent can be classified differently and belongs to a separate targetable group.

-See [Configuration Manager](./configuration-manager.md) for more detail on how to configure child agents.
+See [Configuration Manager](./configuration-manager.md) for more detail.

 ### Update Content Handler Extensions

 The `Update Content Handler Manager` will dynamically load a Custom Update Content Handler based on the Update Type specified in the `Update Manifest`.

-The two existing Content Handlers, Microsoft APT Update Handler and Microsoft SWUpdate Handler now become the shared libraries.
+The existing two Content Handlers, Microsoft APT Update Handler and Microsoft SWUpdate Handler now become the shared libraries.

 See [Update Content Handler](./update-content-handler.md) for more detail.